seanbreckenridge/ttally/README.md

   --help  Show this message and exit.

 Commands:
-  datafile    print the datafile location edit        edit the datafile export      export all data from a model from-json   add item by piping JSON generate    generate shell aliases merge       merge all data for a model into one file models      list models prompt      tally an item prompt-now  tally an item (now) recent      print recently tallied items
+  datafile      print the datafile location edit          edit the datafile export        export all data from a model from-json     add item by piping JSON generate      generate shell aliases merge         merge all data for a model into one file models        list models prompt        tally an item prompt-now    tally an item (now) recent        print recently tallied items update-cache  cache export data
 ```

 ### Configuration